D-T-666/D-T-666.github.io/content/homepage.md

 ## Hello there!

-I am **Dimitri Tabatadze** (also known as **D.T.6**), and this beautiful website is supposed to be my personal portfolio.
+I am **Dimitri Tabatadze** (also known as _Taraxacum_), and this beautiful website is supposed to be my personal portfolio.
 I may also write blog-like things here and there.
 Anyways!

-I am a 19 year old developer based in Georgia.
-I like working with Rust and C/C++!
+I am a 19 year old CS student based in Georgia.
+I like working with Rust, C/C++ and other low level.
 I like tinkering with hard problems, like [landing rockets propulsively](https://github.com/D-T-666/trols), or [using quantum wave function collapse algorithm for generating ugly christmas sweater patterns](https://sweatercollapse.space/?pattern=demo-7.1&n=3&symmetry=0&stitches=1)!
-I also like working with client side progressive web applications like [cxrili](https://cxrili.netlify.app).
+I love doing mathematics in my free time.

 I am very much interested in mathematics, spaceflight, playing / making video games, and music.